NICMx/Jool/docs/README.md

 # Jool's website

-This branch contains the source files of Jool's site and documentation.
+This directory contains the source files of Jool's site and documentation.

 Github automatically compiles this, and it's available at https://nicmx.github.io/Jool.
 We're also mirroring it at https://www.jool.mx.